intcyoacreator/intcyoacreator.github.io/README.md

           if a choice is selected by going `choice["lso9"].is_pressed()`.
     - [ ] A custom scripting language
         - [ ] [IntScript](./IntScript.md) is one I'm working on
+- [ ] Alerts
+    - [ ] Allow certain alerts to be triggered
+        - [ ] Can either be a one-off alert triggered when an event happens (such as when a Row has its requirements or when a choice is pressed) or Choices could have a function where it triggers a preset alert, or it could trigger an alert that is changeable
+    - [ ] Allow variables to be used inside of alerts
+- [ ] Add Dividers

 [fluent-vue]: https://github.com/fluent-vue/fluent-vue
 [vue-i18n]: https://kazupon.github.io/vue-i18n/